matteocargnelutti/this-is-not-a-framework/README.md

 This boilerplate proposes a structure for building front-end web applications projects using [Custom Elements](https://javascript.info/custom-elements), a feature that is part of the [Web Components specification](https://www.webcomponents.org/specs).

-**Custom Elements are extremely powerful**, in that they allow to create HTML elements with self-contained logic and styling.
+**Custom Elements are extremely powerful**, in that they allow the creation of HTML elements with self-contained logic and styling.
 They are [well supported by modern browsers](https://caniuse.com/custom-elementsv1), [simple to use](https://javascript.info/custom-elements), and since they are available out of the box, [using them generally results in much smaller JavaScript bundles](https://webcomponents.dev/blog/all-the-ways-to-make-a-web-component/), compared to JavaScript frameworks.

 **The architecture proposed in this boilerplate is one of the many, many possible ways a single-page web application could be built using Web Components**.